lucidrains/scattering-compositional-learner/README.md

 ## Scattering Compositional Learner

-Implementation of Scattering Compositional Learner, which reached superhuman levels on Raven's Progressive Matrices, a type of IQ test for analogical reasoning.
+Implementation of <a href="https://arxiv.org/abs/2007.04212">Scattering Compositional Learner</a>, which reached superhuman levels on Raven's Progressive Matrices, a type of IQ test for analogical reasoning.
 This repository is meant to be exploratory, to see if there is an underlying circuit that could be exported for use in attention networks.

 ## Citation